Telephone keypad: Layout

 These can be used for special functions.
 For example, in the UK, users can order a 7:30 am alarm call from a BT telephone exchange by dialing: ✻55✻0730#.

-Most of the keys also bear letters according to the following system:
+In the Americas and a number of other countries, most dials and, later, keypads also bear letters according to the following system:

+In the UK, dials and keypads also bore letters, though these were later dropped.
+They were arranged as follows:

+Putting the letter O on the zero makes sense, as in British speech, "oh" is often said rather than "nought" or "zero"; Q is visually similar to O, and therefore the two might be confused.
+Therefore, two possible mistakes were avoided.

-These letters have been used for multiple purposes.
+These letter assignments have been used for multiple purposes.
 Originally, they referred to the leading letters of telephone exchange names.
-In the mid-20th century United States, before the switch to All-Number Calling, telephone numbers had seven digits including a two-digit prefix which was expressed in letters rather than digits, e.g.; KL5-5445.
-The UK telephone numbering system used a similar two-letter code after the initial zero to form the first part of the subscriber trunk dialling code for a region.
-For example, Aylesbury was assigned 0AY6, which translated into 0296.
+In the mid-20th century United States, before the switch to All-Number Calling, telephone numbers had seven digits, including a two-digit prefix which was expressed in letters rather than digits, e.g.; KL5-5445.
+The UK telephone numbering system used a similar two-letter code after an initial zero (the zero prefix selected trunk dialling) to form the first part of the subscriber trunk dialling code for a region; the letters were followed by one or more digits.
+For example, Aylesbury was assigned 0AY6, which translated to 0296.

 The letters have also been used, mainly in the United States, as a technique for remembering telephone numbers easily.
-For example, an interior decorator might license the telephone number 1-800-724-6837, but advertise it as the more memorable phoneword 1-800-PAINTER.
+For example, an interior decorator might license the telephone number 1-800-724-6837, but advertise it as the more memorable phoneword "1-800-PAINTER".
 Sometimes businesses advertise a number with a mnemonic word having more letters than there are digits in the phone number.
-Usually, this means that the caller just stops dialing at 7 digits after the area code or that the extra digits are ignored by the central office.
+Usually, this means that the caller just stops dialing at seven digits after the area code or that the extra digits are ignored by the telephone exchange.

-In feature phones the letters on the keys are used for text entry tasks such as text messaging, entering names in the phone book, and browsing the web.
+In early cell phones, or feature phones, the letters on the keys are used for text entry tasks such as text messaging, entering names in the phone book, and browsing the web.
 To compensate for the smaller number of keys, phones used multi-tap and later predictive text processing to speed up the process.
-Touchscreen phones have made these input methods obsolete, as screens are typically large enough to show as many virtual buttons as necessary for full text entry.
+Touchscreen phones have made these input methods obsolete, as the screens are typically large enough to show as many virtual buttons as necessary for a full keyboard.